Fake financial news: what to look out for and how to stay safe

 |

-Fake financial news: some illustrative examples
+Fake financial news: some examples

 -

-Individual investors are the most vulnerable, which is why it is so important to understand the mechanisms behind fake news in order to protect yourself.
+Individual investors are most vulnerable, which is why it is so important to understand the mechanisms behind fake news in order to protect yourself.

 How does fake news infect us?

 Why does fake news have such a disruptive power?
 Fake news spreads rapidly online, and our brains can succumb to the illusory truth effect, which involves mistaking familiarity for truth.
-We confuse plausibility and repetition with truth, making widely spread news seem more credible.
+We confuse plausibility and repetition with truth, making widely-spread news seem more credible.

 Even when debunked, fake news can leave lasting doubts, affecting your investment decisions.